jwhop/BizHawk-Shuffler/README.md

 Instead of swapping games, this version of the script will spawn a new instance of a game and tile it with your existing games on your desktop.

+# Warning

+This is a program that manipulates windows and opens copies of itself on your computer.
+If your computer is slow, it may have hard time.
+Watch out!

 # Setup
 1. Download Bizhawk (https://github.com/TASEmulators/BizHawk/releases/)
 2. Download Tetris ROMs (see supported Tetris game list below)
 3. Place Tetris ROMs in CurrentROMs folder
-4. Place Bizhawk and related folders (EXCEPT for the Gameboy, GBA, N64, NDS, NES, SNES folders) into the 'BizHawk-and-ROMs' folder
+4. Place all files in the unzipped bizhawk directory into the 'BizHawk-and-ROMs' folder.
+CLICK 'SKIP THESE FILES' WHEN PROMPTED ABOUT DUPLICATES
 5. Open the EmuHawk emulator, go to config ->Customize.., and check "run in background"
 6. If you want to control each game together or separately, open EmuHawk, go to Config->Customize, and Check/Uncheck "allow background input"
 7. Open the Lua Console (Tools->LuaConsole) and make the window tiny and drag it somewhere out of the way